RoadieHQ/marketing-site/content/docs/details/troubleshooting-the-catalog/index.md

 The `last refresh time` column above gives the time of the most recent update to the entity.
 The column `next refresh time` gives the time the catalog will next check for updates.
-However updates should come through in real time also if using Github.
+However updates should come through in real time also if using GitHub.
 It should be noted the last refresh time only updates when there are changes rather than on every check.

 ### Viewing errors